DBCDK/content-first/notes.md

 {attributes: false}
 ```

+TODO: `/heatlh` returns something like

+    [ { "name": "db"
+      , "state": "ok"
+      }
+    , { "name": "borchk"
+      , "state": "ok"
+      }
+    , { "name": "culr"
+      , "state": "ok"
+      }
+    , { "name": "smaug"
+      , "state": "ok"
+      }
+    , { "name": "openAgency"
+      , "state": "ok"
+      }
+    ]

 ### Staging

 - https://stg.login.bib.dk/

 Caveat: Access tokens form Smaug staging does *not* work with Hejmdal staging.
-THe only token that works is a fixed one, ask someone who knows what it is.
+The only token that works is a fixed one, ask someone who knows what it is.

 ### Production

 - https://login.bib.dk/

 Caveat: All access tokens from Smaug work with Hejmdal production.
 Go figure.